openstack-archive/development-proposals/user-stories/proposed/capacity_management.rst

  d.
 Add “burst capacity” from a federation partner or reseller.
  e.
 Modify or defer another project.

+* as a CSP, I want to be able to automate RUR with chargeback so that only users whose account is up to date n payments and whose RUR is both within a quota and within cost of RUR plus current balance is below project/tenant threshold will be considered for resources.

 Usage Scenarios Examples
 ++++++++++++++++++++++++